svnbd/iDeveloper-Project/README.md

 # iDeveloper-Project
-This is iDeveloper's Project for portfolio.This is my bootstrap website.
+This is iDeveloper's Project.
 Developer Name MD.Shovon Hossan
 Study: I have completed B.SC in CSE.
-This is iDeveloper-Project Designed by Md.Shovon.
+This is iDeveloper-Project Developed by Md.Shovon.
-I make this project
 Mobile: 01928978604
 Email: itbd24hrs@gmail.com
-Copy right @ iDeveloper-Project.

 My Skills:
 -----------